Network resilience: Behavior transitions in animal and human networks

-{\bf Voter model.} The voter model is likely the simplest model for the spread of opinions with dynamics that may lead to consensus~\cite{Sood2005voter}.
-Each node in the underlying network selects a single opinion from the two opposing opinions allowed in the model.
-Starting from a random initial distribution of opinions, the model dynamically evolves in steps.
-Each step selects a random node without opinion and assigns it an opinion of one of its nearest neighbors also chosen at random.
-The dynamics are simple here; the opinion with the initial majority is likely to bring all nodes to the consensus on this opinion.
+{\bf Voter model.} The voter model is likely the simplest model of the spread of opinions with dynamics that may lead to consensus~\cite{Sood2005voter}.
+In this model, each node in the underlying network selects one of the two opposing opinions defined in the model.
+Starting from a random initial distribution of opinions, the model evolves dynamically in steps.
+At each step, a node without an opinion is uniformly randomly selected and assigned the opinion of a uniformly arbitrarily chosen neighbor with an opinion.
+The model dynamic is simple; the opinion that is initially held by the majority is likely to bring all nodes to consensus on this opinion.

 An exciting extension of this model enables the node not only to update its opinion but also to break and establish connections with other nodes~\cite{nardini2008s}.
-The authors also introduce further model variations, such as ``direct voter model'' or ``reverse voter model''.
-They also use the memory-based Naming Game style opinion change in which no agent can move directly from one opinion to another, but needs to transit via an intermediate state.
-The so-introduced mechanisms are studied using a mean-field analysis.
-The authors show that slight modifications of the interaction rules can have drastic consequences for the global behavior of opinion formation models in the case of dynamically evolving networks.
+The authors also introduce further model variations, such as the ``direct voter model'' and the ``reverse voter model''.
+They also use the memory-based naming game style opinion change in which no agent can move directly from one opinion to another but must transit through an intermediate state.
+The introduced mechanisms are studied using a mean-field analysis.
+The authors show that slight modifications of the interaction rules can have drastic consequences on the global behavior of opinion formation models in the case of dynamically evolving networks.
 The mean-field analysis accounts for differences due to the asymmetric coupling between interacting agents and the asymmetry of their degrees.
-The necessity for agents to transit via an intermediate state before changing their opinion strongly enhances the trend towards consensus.
-Allowing the interacting agents to bear more than one opinion at the same time drastically changes the model's behavior and leads to fast consensus.
+The necessity for agents to transit via an intermediate state before changing their opinions strongly enhances the trend towards consensus.
+Allowing the interacting agents to bear more than one opinion simultaneously makes this a variant of the naming game model and makes rapid consensus to a single opinion possible.